sf105/sttp-book/_chapters/model-based-testing.md

 You can see the different prices for the combinations of international and auto-renewal.
 {% include example-end.html %}

-#### Don't Care

-In some cases the value of a condition might not influence the action.
+*Don't Care values:* In some cases the value of a condition might not influence the action.
-This is represented as a don't care value, often abbreviated to dc.
+This is represented as a don't care value, often abbreviated to "dc".

-Essentially dc is an combination of two columns.
+Essentially, "dc" is an combination of two columns.
 These two columns have the same values for the other conditions and the same result.
 Only the condition that had the dc value has different values in the expanded form.